 the squinty-eyed Sierra dazed by her own whiteness and the dork-eared Lexi

 Turmeric and Flax Dog Biscuits - The Best Dog Biscuit EVER*!

 Yield: A couple weeks worth of good dog treats

 *"Best dog biscuit EVER" claim is based off of Sierra's feedback.
 Results may vary.
 See post for more recipe details.

 - 1 teaspoon Beef or Chicken Bouillon Powder

 - Preheat the oven to 350°F. Line a sheet pan with parchment paper.

 - Dissolve the bouillon in the hot water.
 Set aside.

 - Roll out the dough to 1/2" thick.
-Cut into desired dog biscuit shapes (we use hearts for "good dogs" and small circles for training incentives).
+Cut into desired dog biscuit shapes (we use hearts for "good dogs" and small circles or small bone shapes for training incentives).
 Place the cut out dog biscuits on the prepared sheet pans.

 - Bake for about 35 minutes or until the biscuits feel dried and fairly hard (they will harden a bit more after cooling).